yinglunz/on-regret-with-multiple-best-arms/README.md

 # On Regret with Multiple Best Arms

-This is the python code for NeurIPS 2020 paper **On Regret with Multiple Best Arms**.
+This repository contains the python code for NeurIPS 2020 paper **On Regret with Multiple Best Arms**.
 Packages used include: numpy, pandas, time, multiprocessing, copy, functools, datatime, matplotlib, math and sys.

 Use the following commands to reproduce our experiments in Figure 2.